thegenemyers/FASTGA/README.md

 order shown above, the program outputs .psl encoded alignments, one alignment per line to the standard output.
 Warning, the .psl output is almost 15 times larger than the .las file.
+LAStoPSL uses 8 threads by default, but this can be changed with the -T option.